-Dad of premature twins glad family is alive after bus crash
+Dad happy babies alive after New Mexico bus-truck crash

 Westerdale broke bones and had numerous cuts, her 4-year-old daughter suffered minor injuries and Chandler had severe internal bruising.

-Besides the twins, several people remained hospitalized Tuesday after the semi-trailer lost control when the tread on its front left tire separated and crashed head-on into the bus.
+Besides the twins, several people remained hospitalized Tuesday after authorities said the semi-trailer lost control when the tread on its front left tire separated and crashed head-on into the bus.

 The crash killed eight people, including the bus driver, and about two dozen passengers were injured.
-Six adults were still being treated in Albuquerque, and another one was in good condition at a hospital in Gallup.
+Five adults were still being treated in Albuquerque, and another one was in good condition at a hospital in Gallup, New Mexico.

-State police and federal authorities are investigating the crash, testing evidence collected from the wreckage and going through safety and other records related to the drivers and the trucking company that owned the semitruck.
+State police and federal authorities are investigating the crash, testing evidence collected from the wreckage and going through safety and other records.

 “The investigators are still diligently going through all the details, a task that will take quite some time with a tragedy of this magnitude,” State Police spokesman Officer Ray Wilson said in an email.